Metropolis Building, Madrid

 The Metropolis Building or Edificio Metrópolis (Spanish) is an office building in Madrid, Spain, at the corner of the Calle de Alcalá and Gran Vía.
-Inaugurated in 1911, it was designed by Jules and Raymond Février for the insurance company La Unión y el Fénix.
+Designed by a French architect named Jules Février, was designed in 1907 and inaugurated in 1911, it was designed by Jules and Raymond Février for the insurance company La Unión y el Fénix.
 It is currently owned by Metrópolis Seguros.

 History

 Start of construction

 After La Unión y el Fénix acquired the ground in 1905, they launched an international competition for the opportunity to design their building.
 Among French and Spanish architects, Jules and Raymond Février won, and construction started in 1907.

 For its construction, five homes had to be demolished between two streets: Calle de Alcalá and Calle del Caballero de Gracia.
 At that time, the Gran Via was still in design phase.

 In 1910 construction was finished, and on 21 January 1911 the building was inaugurated.

 New owners

 In 1972 Metrópolis Seguros acquired the building, and the previous owner decided to take the original statue away with them, by then very familiar in Madrid's skyline, to their new headquarters.
 This original statue that used to be on top of the building, depicted the mythological Phoenix and Ganymede sitting on its wing.
 It is currently on display in the gardens around the Mutua Madrileña building, Paseo de la Castellana nr 33.